 Supervisors should ensure that compensatory leave balances are kept to a minimum.
 The number of compensatory hours accrued should not exceed a maximum of 96 hours for nonexempt employees or 192 hours for nonexempt law enforcement officers.
 Employees should be provided the ability to use accrued comp time as soon as earned as feasible within the department’s work schedule.
 Each department is authorized to adopt a lower maximum cap on the number of compensatory hours that nonexempt employees can accrue.

-Payment shall be made for all accrued compensatory time upon termination, before transfer to another department, or before changing from nonexempt to exempt status.
-Payment shall be at the current hourly base pay rate received.
+Payment shall be made for all accrued compensatory time upon termination, transfer to another department, or when changing from nonexempt to exempt status in accordance with the requirements of the Fair Labor Standards Act.
+Payment shall be at the current hourly base pay rate.

 A supervisor or department head must maintain accurate daily and weekly records of hours worked and time charged to paid or unpaid leave for each nonexempt employee.
 Time will be recorded to the nearest quarter hour.